pinselimo/cstructs-in-haskell/README.md

 C-structs lets you create dynamically typed and correctly padded C structs in Haskell.
 These can be used for FFI calls, imports and exports.
-This package is part of the development efforts for the Python library [```Hasky```](https://github.com/pinselimo/Hasky/).
+This package is part of the development efforts for the Python library [```Pythas```](https://github.com/pinselimo/Pythas/).
-Hasky provides an interface to import Haskell modules.
+Pythas provides an interface to import Haskell modules.

 Note: As of GHC 8.10 structs cannot be passed by value, [only by reference](https://wiki.haskell.org/Foreign_Function_Interface#Foreign_types).